Almond Flour Pancake Recipe

 Almond flour is a great option to use as a healthy low-carb flour in pancakes.
 Each serving of these is packed with 18 grams of protein and is perfect when you want a protein-packed breakfast option.
 I also make a variation of these pancakes with matcha in them that are delicious!

-Why you’ll love almond flour pancakes
+Why you’ll love this pancake recipe with almond flour

 - Grain-Free and Gluten-free.These fluffy almond flour pancakes that are completely grain-free are one of my favourites.
 They’re also a great option if you’re looking for gluten-free friendly pancakes.